The Stablemaster Speaks...

 What a great weekend of running for Stazza’s Stable Stablemates.
-We had 3 Stablemates racing in Berlin—all 3 came home with huge PRs.
-We also had beachcomber Sheehan banging out an awesome 1 minute 2 second PR over 5k.
+We had three Stablemates racing in Berlin—all three came home with huge PRs.
+We also had beachcomber Sheehan banging out an awesome one-minute two-second PR over 5k.

 Throw into the mixer, Eric Nelson’s and Brandon Dase’s incredible performances in The Bear 100 trail race and it’s clear to see how great our Stablemates are going over all distances.